Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Evaluations

 \subsubsection{Activity Category}

 To evaluate the impact of activity category without FT samples, we analyze each activity individually, as shown in Fig.~\ref{sfig:act_1}.
 The results indicate that the accuracy of categories with FT samples remains above 90\%, while the accuracy of the absent activity improves to approximately 87\%, demonstrating that our \name framework can handle scenarios with various absent categories.
+Moreover, the average recognition accuracies for gesture, body, and interactive activities in the absence of FT samples are 87.3\%, 87.2\%, and 87.5\%, respectively.
+The results indicate that \name framework effectively reduces the performance disparity across different activity types, compared with Fig.~\ref{sfig:FT_miss}.

 We further analyze the effect of the number of activity categories without FT samples, as shown in Fig.~\ref{sfig:act_number}.
 The results reveal that the recognition accuracy of categories with FT samples fluctuates only slightly.
 However, as the number of absent categories increases, the recognition accuracy of these activities gradually decreases, dropping to approximately 80\% when six categories are absent.
 This decline is primarily due to the limited available samples, which do not provide sufficient information for the anchor matching algorithm introduced in Section~\ref{ssec:sys_ft} to learn subject-specific filtering characteristics.
 Nevertheless, our \name framework consistently demonstrates significant performance in categories without FT samples, in comparison with Fig.~\ref{sfig:FT_miss}, while ensuring high recognition accuracy for categories with FT samples.